htran010589/nonmonotonic-rule-mining/README.md

 Usage
 ------------

-Firat of all, please locate to the repository folder and set run.sh as executable file:
+Firat of all, please locate to the repository folder:

 ```
 $ cd nonmonotonic-rule-mining
-$ chmod a+x run-pattern-mining.sh
 ```

 ### Horn Rule Mining